getify/You-Dont-Know-JS/types & grammar/ch4.md

 > 5. If Type(x) is String and Type(y) is Number,
 >    return the result of the comparison ToNumber(x) == y.

+**Note:** The spec uses `Number` and `String` as the formal names for the types, while this book prefers `number` and `string` for the primitive types.
+Do not let the capitalization of `Number` in the spec confuse you for the `Number()` native function.
+For our purposes, the capitalization of the type name or not is irrelevant -- they have basically the same meaning.

-So clearly, the `"42"` value is coerced to a `number` for the comparison.
-The *how* of that coercion has already been covered earlier, specifically the `ToNumber` abstract operation.
-In this case, it's quite obvious then that `"42"` becomes `42`, so the two compared values are indeed "loose equals".
+Clearly, the spec says the `"42"` value is coerced to a `number` for the comparison.
+The *how* of that coercion has already been covered earlier, specifically with the `ToNumber` abstract operation.
+In this case, it's quite obvious then the resulting two `42` values are equal.

-#### `boolean`s
+#### Comparing: anything to `boolean`

 One of the biggest gotchas with the *implicit coercion* of `==` loose equality pops up when you try to compare a value directly to `true` or `false`.